Fourfront Group London Bridge Henry Woide 0793

 • Recycled steel - easily moulded to resemble clay tiles, wood shingles or slate.

-More and more workplaces will be doing their bit to hit net zero carbon in 2024, and that includes making climate-conscious decisions when it comes to design.
+More and more workplaces will be doing their bit to hit net zero carbon in 2025, and that includes making climate-conscious decisions when it comes to design.
+A sustainable workplace not only helps cut costs but also creates a healthier work environment for staff.

 6. An HR focused approach